geoserver/geoserver/doc/en/user/source/community/oauth2/index.rst

                 If not already authenticated (or no valid **Access Token** is provided in the query string), this option will **force** a redirection to the OAuth2 Provider Login page.

-                This may cause unwanted behavior since it will override every other esplicit login method like ``form``.
+                This may cause unwanted behavior since it will override every other explicit login method like ``form``.
 In other words if the filter is applied for instance to the ``web`` endpoint, it won't be possible to access to the GeoServer Admin GUI using the standard login method via browser.

             * *Enable Redirect Authentication EntryPoint* = False

-                In order to avoid the above issue, by disabling this option you will be **forced** to use an esplicit Authentication Endpoint to login via the OAuth2 Provider login page.
+                In order to avoid the above issue, by disabling this option you will be **forced** to use an explicit Authentication Endpoint to login via the OAuth2 Provider login page.

                 If not already authenticated (or no valid **Access Token** is provided in the query string), you **must** authenticate through the following URLs:

                 #. *GeoServer OAuth2 Authorization Endpoint*; ``http://<host:port>/geoserver/j_spring_outh2_login``

-                #. *OAuth2 Provider Esplicit User Authorization Endpoint*; this must be adapted for your specific OAuth2 Provider, the protocol stated that it should be
+                #. *OAuth2 Provider Explicit User Authorization Endpoint*; this must be adapted for your specific OAuth2 Provider, the protocol stated that it should be

                     ::